Shanibudi/Titanic-classification-project/README.md

 https://www.kaggle.com/settings/api

-Create a Legacy API Key once and place the downloaded `kaggle.json` file in the Kaggle configuration directory.
+Create a Legacy API Key once and place the downloaded `kaggle.json` file in project directory.

 Linux or macOS: